 As well as the facilities in Birmingham, we are delighted to announce that the collection of organ sheet music at the Royal College of Music is now also open to Full and Student members of the RCO for browsing and borrowing (at the Library, Royal College of Music, Prince Consort Road, London SW7 2BS).
 The RCM’s existing collection has been enhanced by the addition of around 2,500 items from RCO stock, and Members will have full access to the RCM-RCO combined collection during opening hours.
-As an RCO Member, and at no charge, you will:
+As a Full or Student RCO Member, and at no charge, you will:

 Members should visit the RCM’s Library during opening hours (with identification) to complete user registration.
 Details of the RCM Library may be found at: www.rcm.ac.uk/library.

 RCO Collections in transition

 This is a transitional period for the RCO Library and Archive Collections, and we are grateful to Members for their understanding as all new arrangements are put in place.
 The walk-in and loan facilities in Birmingham and London are now available, and further updates about the Collections (e.g., arrangements for postal borrowing and for locating reference items) will be made available as soon as possible in College publications and on this webpage.
 Enquiries may be sent to firstname.lastname@example.org, and we shall do our best to assist.

 Currently, the holdings comprise over 60,000 titles, a number which continues to increase through frequent acquisitions.